Section214/S214-Settings/settings.md

 #### descriptive_text (implements a descriptive text field)

-Beyond the required options, this field type takes no arguements.
+Beyond the required options, this field type takes no arguments.

 #### editor (implements a rich text editor)